 Biryani is a medley of rice, vegetables (or meat) & spices and is popular among Indians & other south Asians.
 Traditionally biryani is cooked over hot coal in a sealed cooking pot allowing the aroma of spices permeated into the vegetables & rice (this method of cooking in low heat is known as “Dum” process).
-But nowadays we can cook biryani using slow cooker or as shown in this post.
+But nowadays we can cook biryani using slow cooker, or bake in the oven or as shown in this post.

 Although I like both pressure-cooked biryani & dum biryani equally, I am so exhilarated to find every grain of Basmati rice nicely puffed out during dum process.
 I never miss to add paneer (cottage cheese) in dum biryani as paneer can be enjoyed at its best form in terms of texture, flavor & taste.